Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Similar to Citizen Calendrier, the watch comes with four distinctive windows on the textured white dial – the day, date, month, and moon phase indicators.
 The latter is this time a classical version with yellow and blue tints.

 This Mathey-Tissot makes it perfect dress piece for being, above all, decently sized – the case is at 42mm, while the thickness measures to 11mm.
 The bold Roman numerals add to the overall elegant appeal, as does the rose-gold toned stainless steel case.

-As you would expect from a genuine Swiss quality piece, no other than scratch-resistant and anti-reflective sapphire glass covers the watch’s face.
+As you would expect from a genuine Swiss quality piece, no other than a scratch-resistant sapphire glass covers the watch’s face.

 Orient Sun and Moon Open Heart Watch

 Orient is represented with another moon phase illustrated piece on the list.
-This time, it’s with an open-heart design.
+This time, it’s coupled with an open-heart design.

-The Sun and Moon Open Heart is relatively similar to the previous Orient for featuring the guilloche finished background coupled with Roman numerals.
+The Sun and Moon Open Heart is relatively similar to the previous Orient for featuring the guilloche finished background along with Roman numerals.
 However, the moon phase window has been moved from the five o’clock position towards the bottom of the dial.

 The spinning balance wheel visible from the cut adds another dimension to the already magnificent eye-catcher.
 Not only can you enjoy the elegant Sun and Moon window, but you also admire the workings of an intricate automatic mechanism.